JustaSqu1d/Minecord-Resources/guide/mid-game-guide.md

 # Final Focus

 At this point, you should have emeralds to purchase Emerald Tools.
-Check here for the statistics of every tool, and make your choices wisely.
-(Tip: emerald axes are a waste of time)
+Check [here](https://docs.google.com/spreadsheets/d/1tfm24k199gKojgjT5Z0aIkNQ3rKTz9vLJSP5xVDbEn0/edit?usp=sharing) for the statistics of every tool, and make your choices wisely.
+(Tip: Emerald axes are a waste of time)